core-usi/libreems-firmware/README.md

 If you want to build your own firmware for some reason such as customisations, read below.

-Ensure that you have the latest release or latest code from the [github repository](https://git.libreems.org/libreems-suite/libreems-firmware.git).
+Ensure that you have the latest release or latest code from the [gitlab repository](https://gitlab.com/libreems-suite/libreems-firmware.git).

 We have pre-packed debian/ubuntu toolchain binaries available at the [apt repository site](https://apt.libreems.org).